j-hui/fidget.nvim/doc/fidget.md

-    relative = "win",         -- where to anchor, either "win" or "editor" blend = 100,              -- &winblend for the window zindex = nil,             -- the zindex value for the window }, fmt = {
+    relative = "win",         -- where to anchor, either "win" or "editor" blend = 100,              -- &winblend for the window zindex = nil,             -- the zindex value for the window border = "none",          -- style of border for the fidget window }, fmt = {
     leftpad = true,           -- right-justify text in fidget box